eclipse-archived/kiso/docs/website/content/Questionnaires/_index.md

 # Questionnaires

-<h3> These anonymous questionnaires give us the chance collect informations helping the contributors community to improve the user experience.</h3>
+<h3> These anonymous questionnaires give us the chance to collect information helping the contributors community to improve the user experience.</h3>

 ------